0ctobyte/arm4th/README.md

-# ARMv7 Forth kernel/interpreter
+# ARMv7 Forth interpreter

-A basic forth interpreter for ARMv7 machines
+A minimal forth interpreter for ARMv7 machines.
+Currently, this interpreter can run barebones on an emulated (using QEMU) Realview Platform Baseboard for Cortex-A8 machine.

 # Requirements
 You will need the `arm-none-eabi-gcc` package as well as `qemu` installed on your system.